elecfreaks/learn-en/microbitKit/smart_cutebot/cutebot_car.md

 - - - - -

-The two full color  Rainbow LEDs programmed by  `Neopixel` connecting to P15 on the micro:bit are placed on both bottom side of the Cutebot and can be used as the clearance lamps or others.
+The two full color  Rainbow LEDs programmed by  Rainbow LED connecting to P15 on the micro:bit are placed on both bottom side of the Cutebot and can be used as the clearance lamps or others.

 ![](./images/cutebot_01_11.jpg)
 ## Components list